samolabams/smtp-validator/README.md

 ```

 # Usage
-You can create a new validation with the newValidation method passing your hostname and port(default port is 25) as the parameters, optionally add a username and password, encryption type and validate VOILA!!!.
+Create a new validation with the "newValidation" method with your hostname and port(default port is 25) as parameters, optionally add a username and password, encryption type and "validate" VOILA!!!.

 Use the App container